xaMichelle/Learning-based-Scalable-Image-Coding/README.md

 --train_glob, training dataset path
 --checkpoint_dir, checkpoint output folder
 ```
-You can also change the filter number and lambda of each layer:
+You can also change the filter number and lambda of each layer (our example has four scalable layers):
 ```
 --num_filters_B
 --num_filters_e1